frovedis/frovedis/doc/tutorial/tutorial.md

 In dunordered_map, each item (Key-Value pair) is distributed according to the hash value of Key.
 In addition, the Key should be unique just like unordered_map (not multimap).

+Please note that dunordered_map are not vectorized.
+If you want to use vectorized version of similar functionality, consider using dataframe that is explained later.

 ### 2.5.1 Creation of dunordered_map from dvector